LaWebcapsule/directus9/docs/app/user-directory.md

 information.
 Users can be created directly in the app, or invited to join via email.

 When a User is created, they must also be assigned a Role.
-This Role defines the User's data access permissions within Directus.
+This Role defines the User's data access permissions within Directus9.
 In other words, it determines what a User can see and do inside the app.

 The User Directory is composed of two pages: The User Directory Page and the User Details Page.
 It has all the same features and functionality as the [Content Module](/app/content/collections) such as manual and automatic sorting, batch